 Crystal Delights Crystal Twist review: spiral-shaped glass dildo

 The Crystal Delights Crystal Twist stands proudly on display when I have friends over.
 I have no shame.
-Between its unorthodoxly sexy curves and iridescent gleam, it’s not hard to tell why I flaunt it as part trophy, part art piece, and part sex toy.
+Between its unorthodoxly sexy curves and iridescent gleam, it’s not hard to tell why I flaunt it as one part trophy, part art piece, and part sex toy.

 How does the screw shaft even work?
 It looks so uncomfortable!

-It’s true: the Crystal Twist might seem a bit screwy to the uninitiated eye.
+It’s true: the Crystal Twist might seem a bit screwy to the inexperienced eye.
 It features a helix-shaped shaft that’s designed to be twisted, not straight in and out.
 The glass slides at a diagonal against my G-spot in use.